-Deutsche Hypo is subject to the EU Bank Recovery and Resolution Directive, which we consider an operational resolution regime.
-We expect Deutsche Hypo to be included in the resolution perimeter of its parent entity NORD/LB, and we therefore apply our LGF analysis for NORD/LB, which considers the risks faced by the different debt and deposit classes across the liability structure at failure at the group level.
+Deutsche Hypo is subject to the EU Bank Recovery and Resolution Directive, which is an operational resolution regime.
+We expect Deutsche Hypo to be included in the resolution perimeter of its parent entity NORD/LB.
+Therefore, we apply our LGF analysis for NORD/LB, which takes into consideration the risks faced by the different debt and deposit classes across the liability structure at failure at the group level.

-We assume residual tangible common equity of 3%, post-failure losses of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits and a 5% run-off in preferred deposits.
+We assume residual tangible common equity of 3%, post-failure losses of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
 These are in line with our standard assumptions.